Strength After 60: The Key Workout to Keep You Active

 Study Overview

-Researchers at the University of Copenhagen undertook a comprehensive study to examine the long-term effects of weightlifting on muscle strength in older adults.
+Researchers at the University of Copenhagen conducted a comprehensive study to examine the long-term effects of weightlifting on muscle strength in older adults.

-Participants, all of retirement age, were divided into three groups and assigned different exercise regimens to follow for one year.
+The participants, all of retirement age, were divided into three groups and assigned different exercise regimens to follow for a year.

-The primary focus was on the group that engaged in “heavy” weightlifting, which involved lifting weights that were 70 to 85 percent of their maximum capacity.
+The main focus was on the group that engaged in “heavy” weightlifting, which involved lifting weights that are between 70% and 85% of a person’s maximum capacity. lifting capacity.

 Key Findings